Frequently Asked Questions

 Weekend deliveries are currently not available.

 Do experienced landscape contractors need to install these walls?

 No. With simple to use accessories our retaining wall blocks are practical and easy to use by on-site labour and professional landscapers alike.
 Austral Masonry also produces “how-to” installation brochures for our clients.

 How do I need to pay for my blocks?

 Full payment is required for your product prior to delivery.
 Payment can be made by credit card, cash, eftpos, cheque or direct debit however funds will need to be cleared if paying by cheque or direct debit.

-How high can Heron and Coolum walls be built without the use of geogrid?
+How high can Heron walls be built without the use of geogrid?

-Heron and Coolum walls can be built up to 800mm high as gravity retaining wall structures (assuming no loads are within 1m from the back of the block).
+Heron walls can be built up to 800mm high as a gravity retaining wall structure (assuming no loads are within 1m from the back of the block).